 - Roasted cumin / bhuna jeera powder - 1 tsp

 - Roasted coriander / bhuna dhania powder - 1 tsp

 - Boil 4-5 cups of water, add salt & 1 tsp oil, now add noodles and boil 6-8 mins

 - Now drain residual water and keep boiled noodles aside

 - Heat oil in a pan, fry peanuts and all vegetables one by one

-- Now add boiled noodles, fry 2-3 mins and add all spices (garlic powder, roasted cumin powder, roasted coriander powder, red chili powder) one by one and mix with noodles
+- Now add boiled noodles, fry 2-3 mins and add all spices (garlic powder, roasted cumin powder, roasted coriander powder, red chilli powder) one by one and mix with noodles

 - Add vinegar and soya sauce to noodles and mix properly

-- Now add add all fried vegetables and stir with stick and fry for another 3-4 mins
+- Now add all fried vegetables and stir with a stick and fry for another 3-4 mins

 - Take veg chow mein on serving plates and add tomato sauce (optional)